Axia-Tech/AXIA-wiki/docs/general/claims.md

 ![claim-attest-5](../assets/new-claims/new-attest-5.jpg)

-## Using Axia Signer
+## Using AXIA Signer

 ### What you will need

-- Axia Signer
+- AXIA Signer
 - Your AXIASolar account linked to AXIASolar-JS Apps UI

-Before claiming, you should import your AXIASolar address on Axia Signer to the AXIASolar-JS Apps.
+Before claiming, you should import your AXIASolar address on AXIA Signer to the AXIASolar-JS Apps.
-All operations will use Axia Signer to sign the transaction, but will broadcast it via the AXIASolar-JS Apps remote node.
-If you do not have a AXIASolar address, please follow the instructions on the Axia Signer section in the [account generation][] page for generating a new AXIASolar account.
+All operations will use AXIA Signer to sign the transaction, but will broadcast it via the AXIASolar-JS Apps remote node.
+If you do not have a AXIASolar address, please follow the instructions on the AXIA Signer section in the [account generation][] page for generating a new AXIASolar account.

 ### Go to AXIASolar-JS Apps

 Proceed to [AXIASolar-JS Apps][claims app].
-You will need to import your address on Axia Signer to the Accounts page first.
+You will need to import your address on AXIA Signer to the Accounts page first.

 ### Make the Attestation